umrbrwn/umengine/README.md

 # umEngine 🕹️

-Develop simple 2D games to run your web browser using JavaScript/TypeScript with umEngine.
+Develop simple 2D games with umEngine using JavaScript/TypeScript to run your web browser.

 ### Inspiration/Credits